raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step07.md

 2. Connect the **trig** pin on the UDS to an available GPIO pin on your Raspberry Pi; I've used **GPIO 4**.

-3. Then connect the **GND** pin from your UDS to a ground pin on your Raspberry Pi.
+3. Connect the **GND** pin from your UDS to a ground pin on your Raspberry Pi.

 The instructions for wiring the **echo** pin are different depending on whether the UDS is **3.3V-tolerant** or **5V-tolerant**.